 His case was thrown out last November and he lost his appeal last week.
 That’s it, no more rounds.
-The judges noted that there was nothing private about the presentation and nothing private about Agent Paige shooting himself in the leg.
+The judges noted that there was nothing private about the presentation.
+And, importantly they noted there was nothing private about Agent Paige shooting himself in the leg.
 It was a matter of public video record.
+No holes in that argument.

-There’s no denying the fact that Agent Paige’s presentation was a disaster at the time and subsequently as video footage of the presentation went viral.
+We can’t deny the fact that Agent Paige’s presentation was a disaster at the time.
+And, of course, subsequently as video footage of the presentation went viral.

-But there’s something to be admired with the presenter who can accidentally shoot himself in the leg and then use that fact to explain the dangers of handguns, without whingeing or howling.
-That’s taking presentation props to an extreme.
-Agent Paige, we salute you.
+But you have to admire the presenter who can accidentally shoot himself in the leg and then use that fact to explain the dangers of handguns.
+No whingeing and no howling.
+Because, that’s taking presentation props to an extreme.
+And, it does seem that police presentation props are all the rage, tight now.
+Still, Agent Paige, we salute you.
+Because you carried on with your presentation.
+Not like this Bulgarian conference speech that stopped after the threat of a shooting on stage!

 The Principal Trainer at training business Time to Market.
 Based in Oxford, I run presentation and public speaking training courses, coaching sessions and seminars throughout the UK.
 Andrew Ivey on Google+